kojibai/klok/README.md

 ## **Why This Is Final**

 * **Past Theories:** Each unified part of physics but relied on external constants, borrowed clocks, and domain boundaries.
-* **Kai-Klok UFT:** Derives constants from first principles, provides its own eternal clock, and dissolves boundaries between physics, life, and mind.
+* **Kai-Klok UFT:** Derives constants from first principles, provides its own eternal Kairos Klok, and dissolves boundaries between physics, life, and mind.
 * **Logical Endpoint:** Any future “new physics” will be a refinement of measurement or technology, not a change to the underlying constant or timebase.

 ---